Retief of the CDT: Information about this great science fiction series and two fan fiction short stories

 Ben Magnan scuttled out of the chancellery's rear door with his thin arms wrapped around a large brown paper bag, and ran into what felt like a brick wall.
 He peered around the edge of the bag to discover he was staring at the waistline of blue overalls stretched over hard muscle.
 He craned his head to stare up at the space-weathered face of a man in his mid twenties who stood a solid six foot three.

 The man smiled down at him.
 "You okay?"

 Magnan hastily looked around the enclosed rear of the Terran consulate to Floom.
 They were alone.
 Magnan glanced back at the man, took in the firm jaw, broad shoulders leading to strong arms, the scars on the man's knuckles, and hastily drew back.
 "What... what are you doing back here?"
 He nodded at the ten-foot wall topped with razor wire that enclosed the rear of the building.
 "The grounds are supposed to be secure."

 The man twisted easily at the hips to regard the wall.
 "I guess I learned a healthy disregard for barriers when business calls for it."
 He turned back.
-"Compared to jumping through the bureaucratic hoops you diplomats force freight carriers through, hopping a wall is simple."
+"Compared to digging through the bureaucratic forms you diplomats force freight carriers to fill out, hopping a wall is simple."

 At the mention of paperwork, Magnan's eyes opened in hopeful anticipation.
 "You have paperwork you need to file?"

 The man nodded.
 "I tried the front door but all the receptionist would do is schedule an appointment three weeks from now to get an appointment to discuss my problem.
 I need to lift in two days.
 I thought a rear door might expedite things."

 "You're a ship's captain?"